Suppressed Intrinsic Curvature Gravity: Geometric basics

 \section{Geometric basics}

-In this section, we will introduce useful geometrical quantities.
-Our analysis is based on \cite{Jha:2022svf}.
+Let us introduce useful geometrical quantities, based on \cite{Jha:2022svf}. \emph{Conventions.} We adopt the metric signature $(-,+,+,+)$ and set $c=1$.
+Greek letters are avoided; we use Latin indices $a,b,c,\dots=0,1,2,3$.
+Round and square brackets denote symmetrization and antisymmetrization as: $X_{(ab)}\equiv \tfrac12(X_{ab}+X_{ba})$, $X_{[ab]}\equiv \tfrac12(X_{ab}-X_{ba})$.
+Covariant derivatives are written $\nabla_a$ and use metric-compatible Levi-Civita connection, so, $\nabla_a g_{bc}=0$.
 First, we need to introduce a foliation.
 Foliation is a decomposition of the four-dimensional spacetime into a family of non-overlapping three-dimensional hypersurfaces labeled by some physical parameter.
-In the ADM (Arnowitt-Deser-Misner) formalism each slice is a hypersurface of constant time $t$.
+In the Arnowitt-Deser-Misner (ADM) formalism each slice is a hypersurface of constant time $t$.

 The ADM metric decomposition expresses the spacetime metric as: